MrRThomas/Detroit/Readme.md

 --------

 2019 Jan 06 - Project uploaded

 2019 Jan 21 - Added a full-width page, plus added the .full class to make the full-width page work.

+2020 Nov 30 - Added the single.php, added post navigation on for index.php and removed the colored bar off of the main-footer selector on style.css